tlongren/docker-wordpress-nginx-ssh/README.md

 # docker-wordpress-nginx-ssh

 A Dockerfile that installs the latest wordpress, nginx, php-apc, php-fpm and openssh.
+Now with memcached caching straight from NGiNX!

 This is a modified fork from [eugeneware](https://github.com/eugeneware/docker-wordpress-nginx).
 All credits should go to him.